transposit-connectors/mc-transposit-eng/runbooks/debugging_workflows_k8s_get_pod_status_with.md

 rocos/k8s_pod_status

 ## About
-Morad and I created an Azure functions proxy to allow Rocos to communicate between the Transposit platform (`rocos/k8s_pod_status` workflow) and their Azure AKS kubernetes cluster.
+Morad and Dan created an Azure functions proxy to allow Rocos to communicate between the Transposit platform (`rocos/k8s_pod_status` workflow) and their Azure AKS kubernetes cluster.
 The k8s cluster API server is fronted by a self-signed SSL certificate that Transposit does not recognize as legitimate.

 This function uses single bearer token authentication tied to a service account /cluster role binding pair configured on the kubernetes cluster in advance.
 This proxy **WILL NOT** work as is with regular user authentication (which typically depends on client certificate data found in tke kubeconfig file).
 It is meant to be a temporary measure for Rocos until it can be addressed more appropriately from the Transposit product side.